grafana/k6-learn/Modules/Introduction to Performance Testing.md

 - *Latency*: How quickly does the system process and respond to requests?

 Backend testing is broader in scope than frontend performance testing.
 API testing can be used to target specific components or integrated components, meaning that application teams have more flexibility and higher chances of finding performance issues earlier.
-Backend testing is less resource-intensive than frontend performance testing and is thus more suitable to generating high amounts of load.
+Backend testing is less resource-intensive than frontend performance testing and is thus more suitable for generating high load.

 Some concerns when doing this type of testing are its inability to test "the first mile" of user experience and breadth.
 Backend testing involves messaging at the protocol level rather than interacting with page elements.
-It verifies the foundation of an application, rather than the highest layer of it that a user ultimately sees.
+It verifies the foundation of an application rather than the highest layer of it that a user ultimately sees.
 Depending on the complexity of the application architecture, backend testing may also be more expansive in scope.

 ## Why should we do performance testing?